XuhuiZhou/Toxic_Debias/README.md

 ```

 You need to obtain the bias-only model first in order to train the ensemble
 model.
-Feel free to use the files we provided in the folder `tools`.
+Feel free to use files we provided in the folder `tools`.

 ### Model Evaluation & Measuring Models' Bias

 You can use the same fine-tuning script to obtain predictions from models.

 The measuring bias script takes the predictions as input and output models'
 performance and lexical/dialectal bias scores.
-The scripts are available in the
+The script is available in the
 `src` folder.